fireship-io/flamethrower/README.md

 ## Why?

 **Problem:** Static sites feel slow and cannot easily share state between pages.
-This makes it hard to create a good UX with JavaScript libraries because each new page needs to reboot your JS from scratch.
+This makes it difficult to create a pleasant user experience (UX) with JavaScript libraries because each new page needs to reboot your JS from scratch.

-The goal is to make route changes on static sites feel faster, like an SPA, without the need for a frontend framework to take over the entire DOM.
+Rather than requiring a frontend framework to take control of the entire DOM, the goal is to make route changes on static sites feel faster, like an SPA.

 ## How?